Police exodus causes nationwide officer shortage

 But right now, some police unions are sounding the alarm over a nationwide officer shortage.

 In New York City alone, new data is revealing that 1,596 officers have either resigned or retired so far this year.
-That’s up nearly 40% from this time last year, the largest mass departure on NYPD record.
+That’s up nearly 40% from this time last year, the largest mass departure on New York Police Department record.

-A 2021 survey from the Police Executive Research Forum showed a 45% increase in retirements, and nearly 20% spike in resignations, over the previous year.
+A 2021 survey from the Police Executive Research Forum showed a 45% increase in retirements and a nearly 20% spike in resignations over the previous year.

 The NYPD is pushing back on those numbers from the police union, saying that departures are only slightly higher than the previous year.